otherlab/geode/README.md

         cd $OTHER
         ./core/build/setup

-3. Configure build: If desired, edit `config.py` and set any desired options.
-For example
+4. Configure build: If desired, edit `config.py` and set any desired options.
+For example:

         # config.py
         CXX = 'clang++'
         cache = '/tmp/scons-cache'

-   Run `scons -h` to get a complete list of available options.
+   The following flags can be used to disable optional components:

+        has_python = 0
+        has_openexr = 0
+        has_libpng = 0
+        has_libjpeg = 0
+        has_openmesh = 0

-4. Build:
+5. Build:

         cd $OTHER
         scons -j5 # optimized build
         scons -j5 type=debug # debug build

+   Run `scons -h` to get a complete list of available options.

    Libraries and directories will be installed into `$OTHER/install/<variant>`, where <variant> is debug or release.

-5. Make a flavor symlink to your desired active variant.
+6. Make a flavor symlink to your desired active variant.

         cd $OTHER/install
         ln -s <variant> flavor # <variant> can be debug or release